-- You will be prompted for a password.
-Enter the password displayed on the libbi controller screen that you noted down earlier. - 4.
-You will now be prompted to create a new password to protect the WiFi settings from being changed by anyone else.
-The new password must be at least 8 characters long and consist of a combination of lowercase and uppercase letters and digits. - 5.
-Wait 5 seconds for your password to change and the webpage to reload. - 6.
-Once connected, you will be directed to another webpage where you will need to select your home WiFi network from the list in the "Detected Networks" box and type in your home WiFi's password to connect to your router.
+- 3) You will be prompted for a password.
+Enter the password displayed on the libbi controller screen that you noted down at step 7. - 4) You will now be prompted to create a new password to protect the WiFi settings from being changed by anyone else.
+The new password must be at least 8 characters long and consist of a combination of lowercase and uppercase letters and digits. - 5) Wait 5 seconds for your password to change and the webpage to reload.

-7. Once connected, you will be directed to another webpage where you will need to select your home WiFi network from the list in the "Detected Networks" box and type in your home WiFi's password to connect to your router.
+6) Once connected, you will be directed to another webpage where you will need to select your home WiFi network from the list in the "Detected Networks" box and type in your home WiFi's password to connect to your router.

-If you want to give your libbi a fixed IP address then tick the "Show IP Settings" box and fill in the extra information required.
+However, if you want to give your libbi a fixed IP address then tick the "Show IP